akeamc/studier/FAFA56/lab4/main.typ

 $ tan(sqrt((m L^2E)/(2hbar^2)))=sqrt((V_0-E)/(E)), $ <even-vibes>

 adapted from #cite(<ohlen>, form: "prose"), where $L$ is the width of the well, $m$ is the particle's mass, $E$ is its energy, $V_0$ is the depth of the well and $hbar$ is the reduced Planck constant.
-Since the voltage drop across one barrier is half the total voltage drop $U$, the electrons inside the well will have a kinetic energy $E=gamma q U slash 2$.
+Since the voltage drop across one barrier is half the total voltage drop $U$, the electrons inside the well will have a kinetic energy $E=q gamma U slash 2$.

 Rearranging @even-vibes and solving for $L$, we obtain